seekthermal/seekcamera-python/README.md

 ### Supported platforms :electric_plug:

-The Python language bindinge will run on a wide variety of common processors and Linux/Windows OSs.
+The Python language bindings will run on a wide variety of common processors and Linux/Windows OSs.

 The requirements are
 * Python 3.X